SPGryphons/GryphonCTF2018-Challenges/challenges/crypto/Lupusregina/README.md

 ## Question Text

-I have intercepted this encrypted EMAIL message sent to Lupursregina, see if you can find any useful intel.
+I have intercepted this encrypted EMAIL message sent to Lupusregina, see if you can find any useful intel.

 *Creator - PotatoDrug*